 After a few minutes I realized something was amiss.
 There were no more crowds, and most importantly, no hotel.
 I consulted the map, but had absolutely no clue where we were.
-I thought maybe it was just a little further, so we marched onward.
+I thought maybe it was just a little farther, so we marched onward.
+It was 101°.

 About 15 minutes later, we ended up at the lower parking lot.
 At least I knew where I was now!

 We arrived at the hotel dripping with sweat and completely exhausted.
 A few of the older travelers looked like they might be near death, I’m quite sure I did as well.
 The owner was very confused as he knew where the bus dropped us.
 He took me outside and showed me Santa Chiara, which was literally right there!
-He also told me that I should have called when we arrived as he was prepared to pick up the luggage so we didn’t have to carry it.
+He also told me that I was supposed to call when we arrived as he was prepared to pick up the luggage so we didn’t have to carry it.

 As we were checking in, I mentioned to the people that we would meet in the lobby at 7 PM to go to dinner.
 The hotel owner said, “no, 8 PM.”
 I was confused as to why he was telling me when we were going to dinner.
 So after the people headed to their rooms to freshen up, I explained that our dinner was at this nearby trattoria at 7 PM.
 He said, “no, you have dinner at this restaurant.”
 He then explained that I had booked the group for half board.
 I had no idea what that meant at the time, but it means dinner is included.